typegoose/typegoose/github-page/_guides/quick-start-guide.md

 ---
-title: "Quick Start Guide"
+title: 'Quick Start Guide'
 ---

-<sub>Please use [Dark-Reader](https://chrome.google.com/webstore/detail/dark-reader/eimadpbcbfnmbkopoojfekhnkhdbieeh) for a dark version of the site</sub>
+<sub>Please use [Dark-Reader](https://chrome.google.com/webstore/detail/dark-reader/eimadpbcbfnmbkopoojfekhnkhdbieeh) for a dark version of the site.</sub>

 ## Quick Overview of Typegoose

-Typegoose is a "wrapper" for mongoose models
+Typegoose is a "wrapper" for easily writing Mongoose models with TypeScript.

 Instead of writing this: